pablo-gonzalez-akkodis/peppy-finance/packages/core/README.md

 - use wagmi multicall
 - redesign the structure of checking pending transactions and use watch transaction wagmi
 - remove commented code in project
+- remove environment variable from sdk code. should get this param from client. search `process.env.` in packages directory
+- remove `any` type in sdk